-As noted above, the Authority realized a year over year reduction in special allowance subsidy issued by the U.S. Department of Education to lenders participating in FFELP.
-The special allowance subsidy is paid on the spread between student loan borrower interest rates, which are relatively fixed for a year, and the increase in commercial paper and 91-day T-Bill rates, which decreased significantly throughout fiscal 2008 and fiscal 2009.
-This decrease was in large part due to falling 90-day AA financial commercial paper rates and the increase in the percentage of loans subject to the rebate of excess special allowance payments from 43% in fiscal 2008 to 45% in fiscal 2009.
+As noted above, the Authority realized a year over year reduction in special allowance subsidy issued by the Department to lenders participating in FFELP.
+The special allowance subsidy is paid on the spread between student loan borrower interest rates, which are relatively fixed for a year, and the commercial paper and 91day T-Bill rates, which decreased significantly throughout fiscal 2008, fiscal 2009 and fiscal 2010.
+This decrease was in large part due to the falling 90-day AA financial commercial paper rates and the increase in the percentage of loans subject to the rebate of excess special allowance payments from 45% in fiscal 2009 to 57% in fiscal 2010.
 In addition, qualified loans within tax-exempt bonds issued prior to October 1993 are eligible to receive a subsidy based upon the greater of the same spread or 9.5%.
-However, in a Dear Colleague Letter issued on January 23, 2007, the U.S. Department of Education clarified the requirements of the statute and regulations that control the qualifications for loans eligible for the 9.5% floor.
+However, in a Dear Colleague Letter issued on January 23, 2007, the Department clarified the requirements of the statute and regulations that control the qualifications for loans eligible for the 9.5% floor.
 The U.S. Department of Education provided further guidance on this clarification in a Dear Colleague Letter dated April 27, 2007.
 These requirements include a special audit to determine the eligibility for 9.5% special allowance billings.
-The U.S. Department of Education paid special allowance at the standard rate on any loans that were included in the 9.5% minimum from quarter ending December 31, 2006 until the U.S. Department of Education receives results of the special audit of the bonds and the loans within those bonds.
-This audit was completed and the Authority received a payment of \$0.8 million from the U.S. Department of Education for the quarters ended December 31, 2006 through December 31, 2007.
-The principal balance of loans receiving 9.5% special allowance dropped from \$79.1 million in fiscal 2008 to \$16.3 million in fiscal 2009, which represents a drop of over 79%.
+The Department paid special allowance at the standard rate on any loans that were included in the 9.5% minimum from quarter ending December 31, 2006 until the Department received the results of the special audit of the bonds and the loans within those bonds.
+This audit was completed and the Authority received a payment of \$0.8 million from the Department for the quarters ended December 31, 2006 through December 31, 2007.
+The principal balance of loans receiving 9.5% special allowance dropped from \$16.3 million in fiscal 2009 to \$5.1 million in fiscal 2010, which represents a drop of over 68%.

-Total operating expense realized a 38% decrease, or \$114.1 million from fiscal 2008 to fiscal 2009 compared to a 16% decrease, or \$58.5 million from fiscal 2007 to fiscal 2008.
-The primary reason for the decline in operating expenses is the decline in bond interest expense from \$231.9 million in fiscal 2008 to \$124.7 million in fiscal 2009, which represents a decrease of 46%.
+Total operating expense realized a 38% decrease, or \$71.4 million from fiscal 2009 to fiscal 2010 compared to a 38% decrease, or \$114.1 million from fiscal 2008 to fiscal 2009.
+The primary reason for the decline in operating expenses is the decline in bond interest expense from \$124.7 million in fiscal 2009 to \$51.9 million in fiscal 2010, which represents a decrease of 58%.
 While bond interest rates generally fell as broader market interest rates declined, these declines did not keep pace with the drop in yields on the Authority's assets.
-While not as significant as in fiscal 2008, the Authority continued to experience various interest rate spikes on its debt in fiscal 2009 due to issues with the bond insurer that insures the Authority's variable rated demand notes, and the failure of the auction rate market, which set those bonds at the maximum rate under the bond documents.
-Bonds outstanding decreased by \$1 billion primarily due to the purchase and cancellation of \$1.1 billion in bonds at a discount.
-As previously noted, the Authority issued \$262.5 million in variable rate demand note bonds in October 2008 of which \$37.5 million refinanced existing bonds.
-While the Authority refinanced its \$300 million warehouse line of credit into a term bond deal under the 2008 Trust, it borrowed an additional \$34.5 million under the commercial paper conduit and utilized two new short-term financings including \$285.6 million under the ECASLA Federal Loan Participation Purchase Program and \$142.5 million in short-term debt from its lender partners.
+While not as significant as in fiscal 2009, the Authority continued to experience various interest rate spikes on its debt in fiscal 2010 due to the failure of the auction rate market, which set those bonds at the maximum rate under the bond documents.
+Bonds outstanding decreased by \$380.2 million primarily due to the purchase and extinguishment of bonds at a discount.
+As previously noted, the Authority issued \$186.0 million under the 2009-1 Trust, \$761.4 million under the 2010-1 Trust and \$822.5 million under the 2010-2 Trust.
+The Authority also borrowed \$282.0 million under the Straight-A Conduit and utilized \$468.8 million in short-term borrowings under the ECASLA Federal Loan Participation Purchase Program.